erfanio/dotfiles/configs.md

 # Fonts and emoji
 After installing `noto-emoji-fonts` you need this config to choose emoji priority over other fonts.
 This also sets default fonts to the Noto family and Source Code Pro.

-This could also be in `~/fontconfig/fonts.conf` I prefer system wide configs.
+This could also be in `~/fontconfig/fonts.conf` but I prefer system wide configs.
 `/etc/fonts/local.conf`
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>